Sending an Update

 Optional |

-Sets the current host to offline status.
+Sets the current hostname to offline status.
 Offline settings are an Enhanced / No-IP Plus feature.
-When offline mode is enabled, the host will use whatever offline method is selected on the No-IP.com website for that host.
-Possible values are YES and NO with default of NO. If an update request is performed on an offline host, the host is removed from the offline state. |
+When offline mode is enabled, the hostname will use whatever offline method is selected on the No-IP.com website for that hostname.
+Possible values are YES and NO with default of NO. If an update request is performed on an offline hostname, the hostname is removed from the offline state. |

 Next you MUST interpret the response code.
 Update clients that do not properly respond to update return codes risk being blocked from our system.